amacian/PrivacyXOR/README.md

 # PrivacyXOR
 This repository includes the implementation in Java of Xor Filter Privacy Attacks for the paper:

 P. Reviriego, A. Sánchez-Macián, P.C.
-Dillinger and S. Walzer, "Element Privacy in Approximate MembershipCheck Filters", under submission to IEEE Transactions on Information Forensics and Security.
+Dillinger and S. Walzer, "On the Privacy of Approximate Membership Check Filters under Persistent Attacks", under submission to IEEE Transactions on Dependable and Secure Computing (TDSC).

 # Dependencies
 - Fastfilter Java implementation: https://github.com/FastFilter/fastfilter_java/